 We evaluate your admissibility primarily by your academic record.
 The College GPA of successful transfers is typically 3.7 or higher.
 Good high school grades with solid SAT or ACT test results and high grades in college are usually positive indicators of one’s chances of being admitted.

-Each year, we receive over 800 fall semester transfer applications for roughly 150 transfer openings.
+Each year, we receive 1,000 fall semester transfer applications for 50 transfer openings.
 In the spring, we receive close to 100 transfer applications for 5-10 spots.

 - The fall semester transfer application deadline is March 15.
 Students are notified between June 1 and July 1.